N-Shar-ma/Customizable-Music-Recommendation-System/README.md

   - released around the same time
   - random
 - User can choose to see any, all, or none of the aforementioned recommendation types
-- User can set the number of recommendations of each chosen type between the range of 1 to 10
+- User can set the number of recommendations of each chosen type in the range of 1 to 10
 ### UX related features
 - Ability to show or hide the lyrics for each song
 - Youtube video linked for each song